bduggan/raku-jupyter-kernel/README.md

   * `#% html > latex`: The above two can be combined to render, for instance, the output cell as HTML, but stdout as LaTeX.

-  * '%% bash': Interpret the cell as bash.  stdout becomes the contents of the next cell.
+  * `%% bash`: Interpret the cell as bash.  stdout becomes the contents of the next cell.
 Behaves like Perl 6's built-in `shell`.

+  * `%% run 'filename.p6'`: Run 'filename.p6', and put the final
+  expression into `_`.
+Equivalent to `EVALFILE 'filename.p6'`.

 Docker
 -------